 may be placed in your upper right chest.

-The pacemaker will be checked to be sure that it is working correctly.
+The pacemaker will be checked to be sure that it's working correctly.

-The skin incision will be closed with sutures, adhesive strips, or a special glue.
+The skin incision will be closed with stitches, adhesive strips, or a special glue.

 A sterile bandage or dressing will be applied.